CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/index.rst

 Polling is used by the client to manage notifications about relevant events in the Registry.

+The relevant events are mostly those that are not triggered by the client, such as time-based events (expiration, deletion of idle objects), asynchronous responses (technical check results), events that are triggered by other registrars (transfer) or by the Registry itself (consequences of merging contacts).

+The workflow is following:

-First, the client orders the notification messages by issuing a poll request.
+#.
+The client orders the notification messages by issuing a poll request.

-In response, the server informs about the status of the message queue (the message count), includes contents of the first (oldest) message and provides its identifier for acknowledgement.
+#.
+In response, the server informs about the status of the message queue
+   (the message count), includes contents of the first (oldest) message and provides its identifier for acknowledgement.

-Then the client is supposed to confirm the receipt of this message by issuing a poll acknowledgement with the identifier of the read message.
+#.
+Then the client is supposed to confirm the receipt of this message by issuing
+   a poll acknowledgement with the identifier of the read message.

-The server removes the acknowledged message from the message queue and responds with a new message count and the identification of the next message in the queue.
+#.
+The server removes the acknowledged message from the message queue and responds
+   with a new message count and the identification of the next message in the queue.

-The process can be repeated to read the remaining messages until the count is reduced to zero.
+#.
+The previous steps can be repeated to read the remaining messages

-.. ??? does FRED EPP server provide msgQ for other commands than poll?
-No.
+   until the count is reduced to zero.

+..
+Note:: The EPP standard allows to announce a non-empty message queue (``<msgQ>``) in response to any command, however the FRED EPP server gives such response exclusively to an explicit poll request.

 .. toctree::